We promise to never sell, share or make your details public.

 Please scroll down to learn more about certain types of back pain and injury and what treatment will involve.
 If you have had surgery you can find out more here about your post-operative back.

-If you fell, had an accident or the pain came on suddenly then you may have torn a ligament, cartilage, disc or even suffered a fracture, so you need to get the back assessed by a Physiotherapist or Osteopath immediately.
+If you fell, had an accident or the pain came on suddenly then you may have torn a ligament, cartilage, disc or even suffered a fracture, so you need to get assessed by a Physiotherapist or Osteopath immediately.

 Please scroll down for further advice on back pain and injury including discs, facet joints, core stability and thoracic mobility.